ShashankMPatil/booking.com-clone/README.md

 ## Features

 - User-friendly interface for browsing hotels.
-- Dynamic and responsive layout using React.js and CSS.
+- Dynamic layout using React.js and CSS.
 - Simulated booking process with step-by-step navigation.
-- Search functionality and real-time data updates.
-- Responsive design for optimal viewing on various devices.

 ## Technologies Used